luckrupali/luckrupali/README.md

 # 👋 Hi, I'm Rupali Lakkewar

-I'm a DevOps Engineer with experience in deploying cloud-native apps on AWS, managing CI/CD pipelines, and implementing blue-green deployments.
-I transitioned from software testing to DevOps through hands-on experience, real projects, and continuous learning.
+I'm a DevOps Engineer with a strong foundation in software testing and quality assurance.
+I started my tech career as a manual tester, then transitioned into DevOps after a successful comeback to the IT field.
+I’ve since worked on deploying cloud-native apps on AWS, implementing CI/CD pipelines, optimizing database infrastructure using Aurora, and rolling out blue-green deployments.

+I bring a unique blend of QA mindset and cloud automation expertise — helping teams build, test, and release better software faster.

 ---